Linking Audio Tracks

-Song One is able to control the playback of songs and audio tracks that you have added to the music library of your device.
+Song One is able to control the playback of songs you have added to Apple's music library.
 The music library is part of the macOS and iOS operating systems.
-You access and maintain it with the Apple Music app:
+You access and maintain it with Apple's Music app.

 To allow Song One to control a song in your music library you must create a link to it.
 Links are added in Song One's 'Song Info' window: